learn-co-curriculum/swift-ViewLifeCycle-readme/README.md

 ### `viewDidLoad()`

-Remember when we talked about how your application is loaded when the user launches it? `viewDidLoad()` is one of the initialization methods that is called on the initial view controller. `viewDidLoad()` is called _before_ anything is shown to the user.
+Remember when we talked about how your application is loaded when the user launches it? `viewDidLoad()` is one of the initialization methods that is called on the initial view controller. `viewDidLoad()` is called _before_ anything is shown to the user - and it is called only once.
 It gives your app a chance to set some initial configuration in the view, and do some other minor tasks before the view is shown to the user for the first time.
 When `viewDidLoad()` is called, the view has been created _in memory_, but it has not yet been displayed.

 To see this in action, add a `print()` call to the existing `viewDidLoad()` method, after the call to `super()`.
 Have it print something like "viewDidLoad() called":